sharifAhmd/cuda-101/README.md

 ## Day-14
 - Done with Chapter-7 of PMPP book on Parallel patterns: convolution.
 - Implemented 2D-Gaussian Blur to test it out.

+## Day-15
+- Started Chapter-8 of PMPP book on Parallel patterns: prefix sum.
+- Implemented prefix sum with scan to test it out.